trinodb/trino/docs/src/main/sphinx/connector/ignite.rst

 Querying Ignite
 -------------------

-The Ignite connector default has two schemas: sys and public.
-The SYS schema, which contains a number of system views with information about cluster nodes, user can not create or modify any data among this schema.
-The PUBLIC schema, which is used by default whenever a schema is not specified.
+The Ignite connector default has two schemas: ``sys`` and ``public``.
+The ``sys`` schema, which contains a number of system views with information about cluster nodes, user can not create or modify any data among this schema.
+The ``public`` schema, which is used by default whenever a schema is not specified.
 Run ``SHOW SCHEMAS`` to see the available Ignite catalog ``myignite``::

     SHOW SCHEMAS FROM myignte;